Cold9091/carmigui/replit.md

 ## System Architecture

 ### Frontend Architecture
 The client-side application is built using **React 18** with **TypeScript** and follows a component-based architecture.
-The UI leverages **shadcn/ui** components built on top of **Radix UI primitives**, providing a consistent and accessible design system. **Tailwind CSS** handles styling with a custom theme supporting Angola-specific colors and branding.
+The UI leverages **shadcn/ui** components built on top of **Radix UI primitives**, providing a consistent and accessible design system. **Tailwind CSS** handles styling with a custom theme supporting CARMIGUI-specific colors and branding.

 **Key Frontend Decisions:**
 - **Wouter** for client-side routing instead of React Router, chosen for its lightweight footprint